 First-year students must take exams in English and math.
 If you are admitted to the Higher Education Opportunity Program (HEOP), then the HEOP department will schedule a day and time for you to take the exam.
 If you are admitted to the combined Bachelor of Science in Life Science/Doctor of Osteopathic Medicine (B.S./D.O.) program, then you are not required to take placement exams.

 Transfer students without transfer credit granted by NYIT for English and mathematics also need to take a placement exam.

-Placement exams are offered on the follow dates.
+Placement exams are offered at the Manhattan and Old Westbury campuses from December 1, 2014 to January 19, 2015 at various dates and times.
 We encourage you to sign up early for placement exams.
 This will give you the opportunity to create your ideal class schedule and sit for the exams while your knowledge of the subject material is still fresh.
-Additional dates will be available later in the summer.
+View the schedule and register for a date and time.